tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/Before the HOL - Security baseline on Azure.md

        - Three virtual networks (dbVNet, webVnet, mainVnet).

        - Three network security groups.

-       - Three virtual machines with associated network resources (db-1, web-1, paw-1).
+       - Three lab supporting virtual machines with associated network resources (db-1, web-1, paw-1).

             - IIS is installed on web-1 via a DSC script from the GitHub repository.

+            - paw-1 is used as a development machine for the labs to save on resources.
+A Paw workstation would not be used as a development machine in production with Visual Studio and SQL Management Studio.
+This was done to save on resource costs / setup complexity.

        - SQL Azure Server with sample database.